Nitrokey/nitrokey-documentation/pro/linux/hard-disk-encryption.rst

 Note: `Aloaha Crypt <http://www.aloaha.com/aloaha-crypt-disk/>`_ is based on TrueCrypt/VeraCrypt but without the described security limitation.

-Hard Disk Encryption on Linux with LUKS/dm-crypt
+Hard Disk Encryption on GNU+Linux with LUKS/dm-crypt
 ------------------------------------------------

-Here are `excellent instructions <http://blog.kumina.nl/2010/07/two-factor-luks-using-ubuntu/>`_ how to use Nitrokey to encrypt your hard disk under Linux with LUKS/dm-crypt. `Other instructions <https://wiki.ubuntu.com/SmartCardLUKSDiskEncryption>`_.
+Here are `excellent instructions <http://blog.kumina.nl/2010/07/two-factor-luks-using-ubuntu/>`_ how to use Nitrokey to encrypt your hard disk under GNU+Linux with LUKS/dm-crypt. `Other instructions <https://wiki.ubuntu.com/SmartCardLUKSDiskEncryption>`_.

 Purism has created a `simple script <https://docs.puri.sm/PureBoot/LibremKeyLUKS.html>`_ to add the Nitrokey/LibremKey as a way to unlock LUKS partitions (not tested by Nitrokey yet).